dgaikwad/python_codes/README.md

 # python_codes
-I am adding here python program which is useful for python learner.
+I am adding here python program which is useful for python learner and me too.